lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ## Serialisation and Deserialisation

 Before we move on to look at the flow that is actually executing on the node.
-I wanted focus on setting up serialisation and deserialisation correctly so that the data that is retrieved be the `/messages/updates` endpoint is able to serialise it's data correct to pass to the client, who also need to be able to deserialise the response data.
+I wanted to focus on setting up serialisation and deserialisation correctly so that the data that is retrieved be the `/messages/updates` endpoint is able to serialise its data correct to pass to the client, who also need to be able to deserialise the response data.

-Normally Spring does a lot of this for you, and it still does, but it seems with WebFlux there are some extra steps required to get it setup properly.
+Normally Spring does a lot of this for you, and it still does, but it seems with WebFlux there are some extra steps required to get it set up properly.
 Disclaimer, this is from my experience and if you know of better ways to do this I would be interested to hear from you.

 ### Corda JacksonSupport